Adri6336/EnKryptos/README.md

 # Using Enkryptos as Script

 1. pip install pyAesCrypt
-2. Download sourcecode and random.txt.
+2. Download sourcecode and seed.ksf.
 Put both files in the same directory.
 3. Open the sourcecode in your preferred text editor.
 4. Locate the variable 'password', delete its '[REDACTED]' assignment, and enter a new long random password as a string.